 It’s not news that regulatory requirements, markets and portfolios shift over time.
 This means banks need to continually develop and configure new models.
 And this requires significant flexibility, collaboration and documentation – difficult at best when dealing with legacy systems and processes.
-For some financial institutions, it can take a specialised workforce of developers up to a year to develop, calibrate and test these complex models.
+For some financial institutions, it can take a specialized workforce of developers up to a year to develop, calibrate and test these complex models.

-SAS Risk Modelling Workbench helps banks establish a sound model-development process that stands up to regulatory scrutiny.
+SAS Risk Modeling Workbench helps banks establish a sound model-development process that stands up to regulatory scrutiny.
 Within its visual environment, analysts can develop, validate and calibrate the various risk models needed for stress testing.

 3) Efficient model implementation